hibernate/query-validator/README.md

 ## Building

-Type `gradle` from this project directory.
+Type `./gradlew` from this project directory.

 This produces an artifact with the Maven coordinates `org.hibernate:query-validator:1.0-SNAPSHOT` in your local